What is the best steel tubing to build a racecar chassis with?

 4130 Chrome Moly tubing has been A.E.D.’s signature product since opening our doors in 1996.
 4130 is a Cold Drawn and Seamless High Strength Low Alloy steel getting its informal name “Chrome Moly” from its two major alloying elements chromium and molybdenum.
 4130 has been frequently used in the high performance industries since the 1940’s when it was predominantly used for aircraft frames.
 Today you still find 4130 in aircraft frames and motor mounts, in high-end bicycle frames and in all forms of Auto racing.
 It is a great material for all of these industries due to its high strength to weight ratio.
 Being a Cold Drawn Seamless tube 4130 has relatively smooth surface finish inside and out and has the ability to be used in a slip fit or telescoping application in certain sizes.

-Docol Tube R8, being a Dual Phase steel, has a microstructure of one part ferrite and one part martensite.
-Ferrite gives Docol its unique forming properties and martensite accounting for its strength.
-Docol is a Quenched and Tempered product going through a special heat treatment in a continuous annealing line to give it its unique properties.
-Docol is a welded tube produced using a High Frequency weld.
-Starting out as a flat sheet allows for tighter dimensional tolerances and consistency.
+Docol® Tube R8, our newest major product introduction, is a Dual Phase steel that has a microstructure of one part ferrite and one part martensite.
+Ferrite gives Docol® its unique forming properties and martensite accounting for its strength.
+Docol® is a Quenched and Tempered product going through a special heat treatment in a continuous annealing line to give it its unique properties.
 Docol provides a stronger, safer and more consistent alternative to 4130 Cold Drawn Seamless tube.

 - Stronger than 4130 by 10 to 15 percent.

 - Heat Affected Zone (HAZ) in Docol® is much smaller in area, less brittle and retains better elongation than 4130 typically does.